-The best thing about Virtual CloneDrive is that it doesn’t ask you to part with you hard earned money.
-Yes, it’s a completely free utility which you can download now through its official site.
+The best thing about Virtual CloneDrive is that it doesn’t ask you to part with your hard-earned money.
+Yes, it’s a completely free utility that you can download now through its official site.
 It’s basically a disk image emulator and nothing else.
-So, don’t expect it to grant the large amount of versatility that the application in question does.
+So, don’t expect it to grant a large amount of versatility that the application in question does.
 But that doesn’t stop it from being an incredibly handy tool for emulating all kinds of image formats.
 It moreover, is capable of providing support for 8 virtual drives simultaneously.
 Virtual CloneDrive is available only for Windows.

 2. Daemon Tools:

 Perhaps the most popular program like PowerISO is Daemon Tools.
 There’s no doubt it’s one of the best out there, with its advanced and flawless options.
 You can mount all kinds of disc images to a virtual drive, while it also allows you to create images of CD/DVD/Blu-ray discs.
 A number of different editions of this software, including one aimed particularly at the Mac OS, are available out there.
 They are all priced based on the distinct features they contain.
 Surely, Daemon Tools is one neat utility that doesn’t leave much to be desired by its users.

 Developed by Alcohol Soft, this tool is an optical disc authoring program and disk image emulator which should suffice your need for such software.
 Alcohol 120% provides you with a Wizard-based interface, while its profiles feature allows you to save copy settings for audio, game, data and discs.
 A trial version of it is available for free, but you’ll need to shell out some dough if you ought to keep using it further.
 Besides, there’s its sister program called Alcohol 52% which is cheaper than it, but does not feature the ability to burn the images onto discs.
 Other than that, it performs the basic functions of creating images of discs and mounting them onto virtual drives.

 4. Nero Burning ROM: